Start of Main Content

 About the Work

-Each of the Encyclopedia’s seven volumes will describe a particular set of sites, according to their type or subordination.
-Within the volumes, the entries are further organized to illuminate aspects of the sites' development and operation.
-In this way, the reader can gain an understanding, not just for the details of individual sites, but for the system as a whole.
-Photographs, charts, and maps supplement the text, and extensive indexes assist the reader in finding particular places, people, and organizations.
+Each of the Encyclopedia’s seven volumes describes a particular set of sites according to their type or subordination.
+The entries are further organized to illuminate aspects of the sites' development and operation.
+In this way, the user can gain an understanding not just of the details of individual sites but of the system as a whole.
+Photographs, charts, and maps supplement the text.
+A database will accompany Volume 7 to document an additional 38,000 forced labor camps.

 “This magnificent collective effort, uniting the research and expertise of leading scholars from around the world, provides a fundamental new reference for the history of the Holocaust.
 Anyone who wishes to understand the variety of Jewish experience in the ghettos and the scale of the destruction of a whole European world must consult this encyclopedia.”